Ramsmujh111/microsoft_auth/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-node-webapp`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `microsoft-app`.
    - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:3000/auth/redirect`.
 1. Select **Register** to create the application.